Bezos offers to waive $2 billion of fees in bid for NASA moon mission

 Blue Origin’s National Team, which includes Lockheed Martin, Northrop Grumman and Draper, protested that award less than two weeks later with the U.S. Government Accountability Office.
 NASA has suspended work on the program, citing the protest.

-A NASA spokeswoman said the agency had no immediate comment on Bezos’ letter.
+A NASA spokesperson said the agency had no immediate comment on Bezos’ letter.

 ©2021 Bloomberg L.P.